A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Related Work

-Attacks against privacy generally occur in the model inference phase.
-A combined attack involving model inversion attack and eavesdropping attack for semantic communication is proposed in \cite{chen2023model}.
-The attacker first intercepts the semantic information transmitted in the wireless channel and then tries to reconstruct the original information by inverting the model, which leads to the leakage of the user's private information.
-To resist the model inversion attack, a defense method based on random semantics permutation and substitution\cite{chen2023model} is proposed to prevent the attacker from efficiently reconstructing the original information.
-Authors in \cite{wang2024privacy} proposed an information bottleneck and adversarial learning approach to protect users’ privacy against model inversion attacks, where adversarial learning is used to train encoders to fool adversaries by maximizing reconstruction distortion.
-To address the privacy risk caused by knowledge discrepancies among communicating nodes, a knowledge discrepancy oriented privacy preserving method for semantic communication is proposed in \cite{cheng2024knowledge}.
-Knowledge mapping and disambiguation reduce the knowledge discrepancy between the sender and receiver, and the use of path-cutting module prevent sensitive data from being leaked.
-A framework is proposed to address the utility-informativeness-security trade-off in the discrete task-oriented semantic communications\cite{zhang2024utility}.
-It leverage adversarial learning to achieve privacy-preserving.
-Current privacy-preserving schemes in semantic communications are limited to specific scenarios and tasks, and lack mathematically rigorous proof of privacy-preserving effectiveness.
+\textit{Privacy Preservation of Semantic Communication System}: A model inversion eavesdropping attack was proposed \cite{chen2023model} for semantic communications leading to leakage of private information, in which the attacker interpreted transmitted semantics within wireless channels and tried to reconstruct the original information by model inversion.
+To resist the model inversion attack, a defense method based on random semantics permutation and substitution\cite{chen2023model} was proposed to prevent the attacker from efficiently reconstructing the original information.
+By training encoders to maximize the reconstruction distortion of adversaries, the adversarial learning approach in \cite{wang2024privacy} was able to protect users’ privacy against model inversion attacks.
+To address the privacy risk caused by knowledge discrepancies among communicating nodes, the knowledge discrepancy oriented privacy preserving method\cite{cheng2024knowledge} reduced the knowledge discrepancy between the sender and receiver by matching the unknown knowledge to the known prior knowledge.
+In discrete task-oriented semantic communications, the adversarial learning was utilized to against information leakage\cite{zhang2024utility}.
+However, current privacy-preserving schemes in semantic communications are limited to specific scenarios and tasks, and lack mathematically rigorous proof of privacy-preserving.